joevegacoding/cryptopanda/README.md

 ## Technologies

-This project was created with [Create React App](https://github.com/facebook/create-react-app).
-Here are some of the packages used to make this project:
+This project was created with [Create React App](https://reactjs.org).

+Here are some of the packages used to create this project:

 - [Millify](https://github.com/izolate/millify): A package that converts long numbers into human-readable strings.
 - [Moment](https://momentjs.com): Moment was used to parse and display how long ago(in hours) an article was posted in the News section.